How to Become a Successful English Teacher

 Let me tell you a story.

 It was the birthday party of one of my adult language learner students, “Anna.”
-She is from Venezuela and is a focused English student who always participates in class.
-Anna is a nanny, and her employer was at the birthday party, too.
+She is from Venezuela and is a focused English student.
+She always participates in class.
+Anna is a nanny.
 Her employer is a primary care doctor.
 From here on out, I will call her Doctor Lady.
+Doctor Lady was at the birthday party, too.

-So, Anna’s boss and I started chatting about kids and life and all that good stuff.
-Then, Doctor Lady asked me, “So, what do you do?”
+So, Doctor Lady and I started chatting about kids, life, and all that good stuff.
+Then, she asked me, “So, what do you do?”

 I was a little confused.
-My student had just enthusiastically and flatteringly introduced me by stating, “This is Ingrid.
+My student had just enthusiastically and flatteringly introduced me.
+She had said, “This is Ingrid.
 She is my English teacher and she’s a great teacher!”

 So, I looked at Doctor Lady and said, “I am an English teacher?”
 She replied, “Oh, ok!
-Anna said that but I wasn’t sure if that was your real job or just a volunteer gig.”
-I laughed and assured her it was very much a real job, with a paycheck and everything.
+Anna said that, but I wasn’t sure if that was your real job or just a volunteer gig.”
+I laughed and assured her that it was a very real job, with a paycheck and everything.

 Now, even though I’m writing this story, I wasn’t insulted.
 I still think Doctor Lady is lovely.
 She made an honest mistake.
 Many people do, in fact, volunteer to teach others English.

 Still, a part of me bristled at the obvious contrast.
 Anna introduced her boss to me as “a doctor,” and I didn’t immediately ask Doctor Lady, “Oh, so what do you do?” afterward.
-I do wish I had said, “Oh, sorry, I wasn’t sure if being a doctor was a real job or a volunteer gig!”
+I do wish I had said, “Oh, I understand.
+I, too, I wasn’t sure if being a doctor was a real job or a volunteer gig”

 In fact, you need to understand that these people are morons.